 Review Syncing Methods

 We also recommend you take a moment to familiarize yourself with how our integration syncs data to and from QuickBooks!
-To learn more about how syncing works with the WooCommerce Sync for QuickBooks, check out our ‘How does syncing work with our plugin?’ documentation page.
+To learn more about how syncing works with the WooCommerce Sync for QuickBooks, check out our ‘How does syncing work with our sync?’ documentation page.

 Pushing existing data to QuickBooks